-For Linux, Superserver download packages start with FirebirdSS, Classic packages with FirebirdCS.
-For Windows, there is a combined installation package; you choose the architecture during the installation process.
+For Linux, Superserver download packages start with FirebirdSS, Classic/SuperClassic packages with FirebirdSS.
+For Windows, there is a combined installation package; you choose the architecture (Superserver or Classic) on one of the first screens.
+If you choose Classic, you can enable SuperClassic mode a couple of screens later.